Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

-The optical spectra of SDSS1133 resemble those of type II SNe \citep{pur19b}, but the long-duration light curve and multiple outbursts observed in SDSS1133 rule out the possibility that SDSS1133 is an one-off event, and are in favor of the LBV scenario \citep[see also][]{war20}.
+The optical spectra of SDSS1133 resemble those of type II SNe \citep{pur19b}, but the long-duration light curve and multiple outbursts observed in SDSS1133 rule out the possibility that SDSS1133 is an one-off event, and are in favor of the LBV scenario \citep[see also][]{war21}.
 Under the assumption that SDSS1133 is a LBV star, the persistent broad absorption feature implies that the ejected materials are moving at a high velocity of $\sim -2,000$~km~s${}^{-1}$ (up to $-5,000$~km~s${}^{-1}$).
-Observations for giant eruption LBVs (namely $\eta$ Carinae and SN~2009ip's pre-SN eruptions) have revealed that at least a fraction of outflowing materials ejected during the LBV giant eruptions can have a velocity higher than $5,000$~km~s${}^{-1}$ \citep[e.g.,][]{smi08,fol11,pas13,mau13}.
+Observations for giant eruption LBVs (namely $\eta$ Carinae and SN~2009ip's pre-SN eruptions) have revealed that at least a fraction of outflowing materials ejected during the LBV giant eruptions can have a velocity higher than $5,000$~km~s${}^{-1}$ \citep[see Figure~\ref{fig:keck_spectra}; e.g.,][]{smi08,fol11,pas13,mau13}.
+Moreover, the time variations of the absorption minimum observed in SDSS1133 (Figure~\ref{fig:spectra}) resemble those observed in the SN~2009ip's pre-SN eruptions \citep[see Figure~8 of][]{pas13}.
 The persistent broad P-Cygni absorption seen in SDSS1133 suggests that the mass-loss in SDSS1133 is one of the most energetic among the known examples of the LBV giant eruptions \citep{pas13}.
-Such high velocity mass ejections (moving faster than the star's escape velocity) are hard to be explained solely by the radiation-driven winds of the star, and they imply the existence of non-terminal explosions in the stellar core inducing outward blast waves into the envelope, which are observed like scaled-down SNe \citep[e.g.,][]{smi08,pas13,smi13,smi14,smi17,smi14b,smi18,str20}; see Section~\ref{sec:broadlines}.
+Such high velocity mass ejections (moving faster than the star's escape velocity) are hard to be explained solely by the radiation-driven winds of the star, and they imply the existence of non-terminal explosions in the stellar core inducing outward blast waves into the envelope, which are observed like scaled-down SNe \citep[e.g.,][]{smi08,pas13,smi13,smi14,smi17,smi14b,smi18,str21}; see Section~\ref{sec:broadlines}.